 BRIDGES THEME: LEADING IN A TIME OF TRANSFORMATION

 The BRIDGES Advisory Board has selected “Leading in a Time of Transformation” as the theme for BRIDGES.
 Transformational leadership, sometimes called “visionary leadership,” is a concept with a rich literature of theory and implementation studies.
-Four specific concepts have been selected by the Board as most important for women developing their capacities as academic leaders today:
+Three specific concepts have been selected by the Board as most important for participants developing their capacities as academic leaders today:

 - Transformational leaders have values, not just titles.
-BRIDGES has not changed its commitment to preparing and encouraging women to seek the highest positions of leadership.
-However, we intend to be leaders in bringing equity and excellence to our campuses regardless of our positions.
+BRIDGES is committed to prepare and encourage participants to seek the highest positions of leadership.
+To accomplish this goal, we want BRIDGES graduates to be leaders in bringing equity, inclusion, and excellence to our campuses regardless of our positions.

 - Transformational leaders facilitate the development of leadership in those around them and rally community members to tackle difficult problems together.

-- Transformational leaders must be prepared to make informed decisions and influence change.
-They must understand themselves well enough to stay firmly grounded in their values while seeking broad perspectives and even conflicting views.
+- Transformational leaders make informed decisions and influence change when required.
+They assess and recognize whether incremental change or large-scale transformation is needed.
+They understand themselves well enough to stay firmly grounded in their values while seeking broad perspectives and even conflicting views.

 - We will explore how exercising our leadership capacities to their fullest transforms the way we lead our lives and do our work.

-- We will encourage the use of women’s leadership capacities to transform our institutions and fields of expertise.
+- We will encourage the use of women and allies’ leadership capacities to transform our institutions and fields of expertise.

-- We will reflect on how exercising our leadership as women—individually and collectively—can provide models for transforming how we understand leadership in higher education.
+- We will reflect on how exercising our leadership as women or allies—individually and collectively—can provide models for transforming how we understand leadership in higher education.

 Small group discussions, panels, case studies, and formal presentations are used to create an atmosphere that encourages learning and interaction.
 Advance readings are assigned for some sessions, and participants complete a leadership assessment in the summer before the first session.

 BRIDGES will give you a chance to enhance key leadership skills by interacting with academic leaders from public and independent colleges and universities.
 You will learn about financial and legal issues facing higher education today, as well as some of the special human resources and risk management challenges we face in academia.
-You will also hear perspectives on the crucial roles of fundraising and politics on our campuses; as well as personal stories from a diverse group of academic leaders.
-You will evaluate your strengths and weaknesses as a leader, and have the opportunity to talk about your leadership challenges.
+You will also hear perspectives on the crucial roles of fundraising and politics on our campuses, as well as personal stories from a diverse group of academic leaders.
+You will evaluate your strengths and weaknesses as a leader and can talk about your leadership challenges.
 BRIDGES will help you chart a course for your professional future, both in terms of your goals for advancement and contributing to your institution.

-Part I is an overnight weekend session and allows participants to get acquainted and be involved in the many facets of transformational leadership—theory, practice, and self-knowledge.
-Team-building will be a focus of this session.
-This session is held at the Rizzo Conference Center at Meadowmont in Chapel Hill.
+Part I allows participants to get acquainted and be involved in the many facets of transformational leadership—theory, practice, and self-knowledge.
+Team building will be a focus of this session.
+This session is held in-person at the Rizzo Conference Center.

-Part 3: Enhancing Our Resources in a Transformational Context
+Part 3: Enhancing Our Resources in a Transformational Context.
+ONLINE

-Part 3 focuses on organizational structure and behavior, financial resources, and human resources.
+Part 3 focuses on organizational structure and behavior, financial resources, strategic negotiations, and human resources.
 Participants work with case studies and hypothetical situations on multiple topics.
 They will focus on both the specific institutional context of the case studies and the broader implications for higher education.
-Both sessions are held at the UNC Friday Conference Center for Continuing Education.
+Both sessions are held live, online via Zoom video conferencing platform.